Fruits for salad: what a brilliant idea!

 Using a mandolin, slice the radishes.
 If you are using multicolored radishes, you’ll be even happier with all the different patterns and colors you will end up with!

-In a big shallow serving dish arrange the slices of orange and radish into multiple layers, sprinkling the chopped green onions and Kalamata olives in between the layers and then on top of the salad.
+In a big shallow serving dish arrange the slices of orange and radish into multiple layers, sprinkling the chopped green onions, Kalamata olives and some fresh parsley leaves in between the layers and then on top of the salad.

 In a small bowl, whisk well all the ingredients for the dressing.
 Drizzle the sauce on the salad, serve and be proud.